lalinchik/cdp-gulp/README.md

 Also now optimizations for styles/scripts/images are applied only for production builds.

 As result we have build folder which can be moved to any server and work independently from source files.

+---

+This projects is based on Valerii Pavlov work.